-The majority of homes in Rosedale were built between 1860 and 1930 and range in architectural styles from Victorian to Georgian, Tudor, to Edwardian.
+The majority of homes for sale in Rosedale were built between 1860 and 1930 and range in architectural styles from Victorian to Georgian, Tudor, to Edwardian.
 Most of these majestic homes are also considered Heritage Properties and must adhere to specific guidelines during exterior renovations.
 The area also boasts luxury condominiums ranging from the modest to the truly decadent.

 Are you interested in learning more about the financial aspect of moving into this neighbourhood?
 I have compiled a guide for Rosedale real estate statistics here.

 Moore Park’s real estate and homes that are for sale were mainly developed between 1900 and 1930 and houses reflect the English Cottage, Georgian, and Tudor architectural styles.
 Lots in Moore Park are on the larger side and many houses back onto the ravines that surround the neighbourhood.
 Newer luxury townhouses and duplexes have also been built in the area.
 Although many homes in Moore Park share driveways, the streets are uncluttered and thus parking is not a problem.
 Both Rosedale and Moore Park’s real estate development follow the natural contours of the existing ravines.

 Excellent public and private schools are located in the Rosedale-Moore Park neighbourhoods including Branksome Hall and Bishop Strachan, both female-only schools, Rosedale Heights School of the Arts, and Upper Canada College for young men.